Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Nefarious- extremely wicked or villainous, heinous, vile, atrocious.

-Nonchalant- unconcerned, indifferent, apathetic, easy-going, casual, cool.
+Nonchalant- unconcerned, indifferent, apathetic, easy-going, passive, languid, listless, casual, cool, stolid, insouciant.

 Nuance- a subtle difference or distinction in expression, meaning, response, etc. An Idiomatic language or idiosyncrasy.
 A subtle difference in meaning, opinion, or attitude; "without understanding the finer nuances you can't enjoy the city history.
-Subtlety, refinement.
+Subtlety, facet, distinction, refinement.

 Objective- having to do with a material object.
 Having actual existence or reality.